JIA-WEI-LI/WBlender-Style-Widget/README.md

 - **Custom components**: Various custom components have been created, including buttons, switches, and line edits, each with enhanced functionality.
 - **PyQt5 based**: Built using PyQt5, ensuring compatibility with PyQt5 applications.

-## Components

-### PushButton

-A custom QPushButton with additional features such as configurable corner radius, hover and press states, and support for both text and icon.

-### ToggleButton

-Extends PushButton to add toggle functionality.
-The button will change state (pressed or not pressed) when clicked.

-### RadioButton

-Extends PushButton to add radio button functionality.
-The button will behave like a radio button, being part of a mutually exclusive group of buttons.

-### RatioButtonGroup

-A custom QWidget that creates a group of radio buttons arranged horizontally.
-Each button can have configurable corner radius and initial selection.

-### SearchLineEdit

-A custom QWidget that combines a search button, a line edit, and a delete button into a single widget.
-This widget is styled for search functionality with clear and focus events handling.

-### ListWidget

-A custom QListWidget with additional styling and functionalities such as adding separators and removing selected items.

-### SwitchButton

-A custom switch button widget that includes an indicator and a label with text.
-The button can toggle its state between checked and unchecked.

 ## Installation

 To install and use these custom components in your project, you need to have PyQt5 installed.
 You can install PyQt5 using pip: